MasterZydra/WurzelimperiumBot/README.md

 ## Features
 - Headless login without need of a browser.
-- Completly automated watering of gardens.
+- Completely automated watering of gardens.
 - Automated planting and harvesting.
 - Automated processing of Wimps in gardens.
 - Automatically claiming of daily login bonus.